 \subsection{Simulator}

-In order to evaluate different prediction models, the ideal driving simulator should: \indexing{1} provide real-world maps and agents; \indexing{2} model potential unregulated behaviors, \indexing{3} accurately mirror the interactions between agents, and \indexing{4} provide realistic perception data for effective planning.
-We choose the \summit{} simulator for our experiments, as it meets all the criteria mentioned above . \summit{} is a sophisticated simulator based on the Carla framework, offering various real-world maps and agents to create diverse and challenging scenarios.
-It uses a realistic motion model to simulate interactions between agents and supports the simulation of crowded scenes and unregulated behaviors.
-Therefore, it can deal with complex traffic conditions.
+In order to evaluate different prediction models, the ideal simulator should: \indexing{1} provide real-world maps and agents; \indexing{2} model potential unregulated behaviors; \indexing{3} accurately mirror the interactions between agents; and \indexing{4} provide realistic perception data for effective planning.
+We choose the \summit{} simulator \cite{cai_summit_2020} for our experiments since it meets all the criteria, as demonstrated in \autoref{tab:simulators}. \summit{} is a sophisticated simulator based on the Carla \cite{dosovitskiy2017carla} framework, offering various real-world maps and agents to create diverse and challenging scenarios.
+It uses a realistic motion model to simulate interactions between agents and supports the simulation of crowded scenes, complex traffic conditions, and unregulated behaviors.

 There are two distinct concepts of time in our experiments: \emph{simulation time} and \emph{real time}.
-The former corresponds to the duration of actions in the simulation, while the latter represents the wall time consumed by the planner.
-By default, the \summit{} simulator runs in asynchronous mode.
-Under this mode, the simulation environment and planner run individually, and the simulation time is equal to the real-time.
-Even if the planner operates slowly, the simulator will not wait for the planner to communicate with it.
-In this study, we employ the \summit{} simulator in synchronous mode to accommodate slow predictors.
-Under this mode, the simulator waits for the planner to communicate with it before executing the next step.
-As the simulation time for each execution step keeps stable at $0.03~\mathrm{s}$, the ratio between simulation time and real-time can be manually set by varying the frequency the planner communicates with the simulator.
-We refer to the communication frequency as the tick rate.
-For example, when we set the tick rate to $30~\mathrm{Hz}$, the simulation time equals the real-time.
-But when we set the tick rate to $3~\mathrm{Hz}$, the ratio between simulation time and the real-time becomes $0.1$.
-This allows us to implement different experiment settings for the evaluation of prediction models.
+The former corresponds to the duration of actions in the simulator, while the latter represents the wall time consumed by the planner.
+By default, the simulator runs in asynchronous mode.
+In this mode, the simulator and planner run individually, and the simulation time is equal to the real time.
+However, in this study, we employ the \summit{} simulator in synchronous mode to accommodate slow predictors.
+In this mode, the simulator waits for the planner to establish communication before proceeding to the next step.
+Since the simulation time for each execution step remains constant at $0.03~\mathrm{s}$, the ratio between simulation time and real time can be manually set by varying the communication frequency, known as the tick rate.
+For example, once the tick rate is set to $30~\mathrm{Hz}$, the simulation time equals the real time.
+But, when the tick rate is set to $3~\mathrm{Hz}$, the ratio between simulation time and real time is $0.1$.